Allergies vs Cold

 Treatments

 Minor colds typically last between 7 to 10 days, are self-limited, and require no treatment.
 Allergies, on the other hand, can cause persisting symptoms as long as a person continues to be exposed to the offending allergen.
 Over-the-counter antihistamines and decongestants can be used to limit symptoms from both afflictions.
-Individuals with chronic allergies may need ongoing medications medications such as nasal sprays, leukotriene inhibitors, or allergy shots to control their symptoms.
+Individuals with chronic allergies may need ongoing medications such as nasal sprays, leukotriene inhibitors, or allergy shots to control their symptoms.
 If you experience cold symptoms for longer than seven days, it is a good idea to get the symptoms checked out.

 PhysicianOne Urgent Care providers are available 7 days/week with extended hours to evaluate your symptoms when it works for your schedule.
 We can help determine whether you’re suffering from a seasonal respiratory virus, or seasonal allergies, and help provide relief.